Mahnoor426/ReverseEngineeringProj/README.md

 <h2 align="center">
 <a href="https://1cause.000webhostapp.com/One-Cause-main/">Demo</a>
 </h2>
+## Our Goal
+Fetched this repositiry to perform reverse engineering using sonarcloud to remove errors, bugs, security vulnerabilities present in this project.

 ## Steps for executing website
 To run a the project in XAMPP, you need to follow these steps:
 <ul>